ShaikhJ18/ShaikhStockDataViz/README.md

 Welcome to Shaikh Stock Price Data Visualization! 🚀

 This project leverages real-world stock market data to provide insightful visualizations and comprehensive company information.
-Perfect for recruiters and professionals interested in data science and finance.
+Perfect for anyone interested in data science and finance.

 ## Features